- Categories:

 TAG ( tag_name = 'tag_value' [ , tag_name = 'tag_value' , ... ] )

 The tag value is always a string, and the maximum number of characters for the tag value is 256.
-The maximum number of unique tag keys that can be set on an object is 20.

-Partitioning Parameters¶
+Partitioning parameters¶

 Use these parameters to partition your external table.